NTNU-IHB/FMU-proxy/README.md

 ### <a name="python"></a> Python

-This repository comes with client implementations in Python for gRPC and Thrift.
+This repository comes bundled with simple client implementations in Python for gRPC and Thrift.

 ### <a name="javascript"></a> JavaScript

 A simple Thrift client running in the browser can be found [here](browser/thrift/index.html).

 ## Software Architecture

 ![Software architecture](http://folk.ntnu.no/laht/files/figures/fmu-proxy.PNG)

-#### <a name="directory_service"></a> The Directory Service
+#### <a name="discovery_service"></a> The Directory Service

-The directory service is a centralized web service which FMU-proxy servers connects to.
+The discovery service is a centralized web service which FMU-proxy servers connects to.
 As there may be many directory services online (each company could have they own), the IP and Port should be provided the FMU-proxy server on startup.
 The service has a HTTP API that allows clients to query for available FMUs.
 The response is a JSON array with the necessary information required to connect to the FMUs directly.

-The service features a web-based GUI, where users can lookup information retreived from the FMUs modelDescription.xml.
+The service features a web-based GUI, where users can lookup information retrieved from the FMUs modelDescription.xml.

+***

 #### Running Tests